tejuingalagi/github-access-report/README.md

 ## Problem Statement

 Organizations often need visibility into who has access to which repositories in GitHub.
-This project provides a service that connects to GitHub, retrieves repository and user access data, and generates a structured access report for a given organization or user.
+This project provides a backend service that connects to GitHub APIs, retrieves repository and collaborator data, and generates a structured access report showing which users have access to which repositories.

 ---

 ## Features

-* Authenticates securely with GitHub using a Personal Access Token
+* Secure authentication with GitHub using Personal Access Token (PAT)
-* Retrieves repositories for a given organization or user
+* Fetch repositories for a given organization or user
-* Fetches collaborators for each repository
+* Retrieve collaborators for each repository
-* Determines access levels (ADMIN / WRITE / READ)
+* Determine access levels (ADMIN / WRITE / READ)
-* Aggregates data to map users → repositories
+* Aggregate data to map users → repositories
-* Exposes a REST API endpoint to fetch the report in JSON format
+* Expose REST API endpoint to fetch report in JSON format
+* Handles both **GitHub organizations and individual users**

 ---